 - Text Reminders – sign up for Elon Law’s text reminder system from the Office of Career & Student Development by August 6.
 To sign up, text @elonlaw20 to 81010 OR click here to join: https://www.remind.com/join/elonlaw20

 - Demographic and Professional Interests Survey.
 Please complete the survey by July 31.

 - Health/ Immunization forms.
 Submit the completed graduate health forms to Student Health Services by July 1.
 If you have questions about the form, you may contact Elon Health Services at 336-278-7230.

 - Insurance: Elon University requires all law students to have health coverage prior to beginning classes.
 If you are not covered by your parents’ health insurance policy, then you will need to obtain your own policy.
-You do not need to provide proof of insurance to the law school.

 - Financial Aid: Questions about your financial aid package should be directed to Lynette Lorenzetti at email@example.com or (336) 278-7640.

 - Haven Training (Elon password protected): Elon requires all incoming students to complete the Haven online education program.
 Haven addresses gender-based violence, including sexual assault, sexual harassment and stalking.
 Haven also teaches students about consent, the characteristics of healthy and unhealthy relationships, and offers strategies students can use to prevent harmful behaviors.
 In addition to providing a foundation to support a safe and healthy community, this course includes important information on key university policies, resources, and support services.
 Students will receive an email with directions and programs must be completed by August 15.
 Instructions will be sent directly to your Elon Email account to access and complete the training.